-The function of the Graduate Adviser is to take an interest in and provide additional support for a student through, for example, literature suggestions, informal technical discussion, pointers to resources etc., as appropriate, with a formal commitment to an interview once a term.
-A student may have more than one Graduate Adviser.
+The function of the Academic Adviser is to take an interest in and provide additional support for a student through, for example, literature suggestions, informal technical discussion, pointers to resources etc., as appropriate, with a formal commitment to an interview once a term.
+A student may have more than one Academic Adviser.

-The Graduate Adviser would normally be the person appointed by the supervisor to assess and discuss the student's first year report etc. The Graduate Adviser is also usually the person appointed to assess and discuss the student's second-year report and thesis schedule.
-Because of the conflict of interests, the Graduate Adviser may not be appointed PhD Examiner.
+The Academic Adviser would normally be the person appointed by the supervisor to assess and discuss the student's first year report etc. The Academic Adviser is also usually the person appointed to assess and discuss the student's second-year report and thesis schedule.
+Because of the conflict of interests, the Academic Adviser may not be appointed PhD Examiner.

-If a research student has a concern, we recommend a quick consultation with the Postgraduate Education Manager/Secretary of the Degree Committee who will be able to advise where to seek appropriate help.
+If a research student has a concern, or there is a need for an application for a Change of Circumstance, we recommend a quick consultation with the Postgraduate Education Manager/Secretary of the Degree Committee who will be able to advise where to seek appropriate help.